setaman/vue-ellipse-progress-docs/guide/slots/legend-caption.md

+---
+description: The legend-caption scoped slot is used to customize the presentation of the circle legend caption.
+head:
+  - - meta
+    - name: keywords
+      content: color, gradient, progress circle, progress bar, vue, vue3, vuejs, vue.js, conic gradient circle
+---

 # `legend-caption`

-In this slot you can put any HTML and style it on your own.
-This slot is aligned below the legend.
+In this slot, you can put any HTML and style it on your own.
+The slot is aligned below the legend.

 ### Usage 📜